Ch0p5h0p/Ch0p5h0p/README.md

 # Blooper7 / Sam P.

-I'm a learning developer, wanting to one day get a job as an embedded systems engineer, cryptographer, or cybersecurity analyst.
+I'm a learning developer, wanting to one day get a job as an embedded systems engineer or cybersecurity analyst.

 [My Homepage](https://blooper7.github.io)